 All parties in litigation, including owners corporations, should carefully and rationally consider all offers of settlement that are made by the opposing party.
 If a settlement offer is rejected and the party that made the offer gets a better result, the other party can expect to pay its costs, even if it is otherwise successful.
 These costs orders can be substantial and have the effect of completely eliminating the spoils of any victory.

-Sachs Gerace Lawyers has considerable expertise in this area of law.
+Sachs Gerace Lawyers has considerable expertise in this area of Construction law.
 We act for homeowners, owners corporations, builders and developers.
 We work with the best building consultants and experts.
 We understand building defect claims from all perspectives and can therefore give sensible and rational advice.